WasteCare Corporation

 5. Implement a set of corporate policies that outline waste reduction, reuse and recycling as being preferable to waste disposal, incineration or treatment.

 6. Evaluate material waste exchanges.
-Waste materials from one company are usually needed by other companys.
+Waste materials from one company are usually needed by other companies.
 Markets for recyclables are growing rapidly, however there are several factors that can impact the value of the recyclables such as: The market demand, the condition of the recyclable, the availability of bales and bale size and proximity to markets.
 Start with the easy recyclables first.
 Packaging materials usually provides the easiest reduction opportunities.

 7. When deciding what materials to recycle consider contamination aspects, volume, loading and transportation requirements, storage space, separation requirements, estimated revenues, estimated maintenance and other costs including any consumables (such as baling wire).